meain/esa/README.md

 - `description`: Detailed description helping the LLM understand when to use the function
 - `command`: The actual command to execute, using `{{param}}` syntax for parameter substitution
 - `safe`: Boolean flag indicating if the function is safe to execute without confirmation
+- `timeout_sec`: Optional timeout for the function in seconds.
+Overrides the global timeout.
 - `parameters`: Array of parameter definitions that the function accepts
   - `name`: Parameter name used in command templating
   - `type`: Parameter data type